amane1234/A520m-itx-ac-with-NAVI/README.md

     - Under **Booter/Quirks**, add:
       `EnableForAll` (Type: **Boolean**) → **False**

-This will help ensure that ACPI modifications don't affect your Windows installation.
+This will ensure that ACPI modifications don't affect other operating systems.

 ---

-## Conclusion

-This Hackintosh guide provides the necessary steps to set up macOS on an ASRock A520M-ITX/AC motherboard with an AMD Ryzen CPU and NAVI GPU.
-While most functionality works well, note that some bugs may arise, particularly with Intel Wi-Fi and Bluetooth.
-With the right patches and kexts, you can ensure a smooth macOS experience on this hardware.